amuzetnoM/artifactvirtual/_backup/research/journal/entry_01.md

 description: "Exploring the foundations of intelligence and the architecture of understanding through structured knowledge representation and systems thinking."
 ---

-# Day 1: The Question of Mind
+# A1W18D1: The Question of the Mind
 > *What is intelligence, really?*
 > It’s the question at the edge of everything I build.